inworld-ai/inworld-web-sdk/packages/web-threejs/README.md

 ## RPM Specific Setup <a id="installing-rpm" name="installing-rpm"></a>

-RPM requires you to host the assets files, consisting of JSON configuration, 3D model and animations.
-Here are links to download the asset files.
+This project requires you to host the assets files, consisting of JSON configuration, 3D model, animations and textures.
+These assets are automatically downloaded and installed as apart of the `yarn install` process in the `postinstall` phase.
+These assets are version controlled via the `version.json`.

-- [rpm-assets-v1.zip](https://storage.googleapis.com/innequin-assets/rpm/v1/rpm-assets-v1.zip) - Contains all RPM asset files and config.json.
+Here is the link to manually download the source files.

-- [config.json](https://storage.googleapis.com/innequin-assets/rpm/v1/config.json) - The default RPM configuration file.
+- [rpm-assets-v1.zip](https://storage.googleapis.com/innequin-assets/rpm/rpm-assets-v1.zip) - Contains all RPM asset files and config.json.

-The files can be hosted locally by downloading the [rpm-assets-v1.zip](https://storage.googleapis.com/innequin-assets/rpm/v1/rpm-assets-v1.zip) file and extract it's contents into a folder accessable by a running webserver.
+The files can be hosted locally by downloading the file and extract it's contents into a folder accessable by a running webserver.
 For example the assets for the [RPM React Example]('/examples/rpm-react/') we recommend placing them in the `/public/assets/v1/` folder within that example.
+The `version.json` file contained within the assets zip should be installed to the root at `/public/assets/`.

 Note: If you wish to change the recommended location of the assets for our [Ready Player Me Example Project](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/rpm-react), you will need to update the environment variables `REACT_APP_RPM_BASE_URI` and `REACT_APP_RPM_CONFIG_URI` located in the `.env` file you create during the setup of the examples.